OrangeDev2/Discord-Bot/Guess Number BOT/README.md

 # Still working on the bot, but feel free to fork and pull request.

 Check out the `guess_number.py` file.
-Two things you need is IDE for python interpreter and bot token from Discord Developer Portal.
+Two things you need is IDE for python interpreter (You might have to install a few things.
+Look what I used to import below.) and bot token from Discord Developer Portal.

 `What is this?` Play the game with the bot to guess the right number within "n" rounds or you lose.